samljac/microsoft-graph-docs/api-reference/beta/api/presence-set.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 ### Concept: presence sessions
 A user could have multiple presence sessions as the user could be on multiple Teams clients (desktop, mobile and web).
-Each Teams client has an independent presence session and the user's presence is an aggregated status from all the sessions underneath.
+Each Teams client has an independent presence session and the user's presence is an aggregated state from all the sessions behind.

-Your application can have its own presence session and be able to update the status.
+Similarly an application can have its own presence session for a user and be able to update the state.

+The precedence when it comes to how the sessions' states get aggregated can be summarized as follows:
+* User-configured > app-configured (user-configured state overrides others)
+* Among app-configured: DND > Busy > Available > Away

-### Keep alive and timeout
+### Timeout, expiration and keep alive
-A presence session has a timeout of 5 minutes, so the application needs to call this API before the timeout to keep alive, even if the presence has not changed since the last call.
+A presence session may **time out** and **expire**, so the application needs to call this API before the **timeout**, to maintain the desired state for the session; or before the **expiration**, to keep the session alive.

-If times out, the presence status would fade way in stages.
-For example an application has updated `Available/Available` but never makes a call to keep alive, the presence session would change to `Available/AvailableInactive` with the first timeout, then `Away/Away` with the second timeout, and finally `Offline/Offline` with the third timeout.
+A presence session can time out if the availability is `Available` and the timeout is 5 minutes.
+When it times out, the presence state would fade way in stages.
+For example if an application sets the presence session as `Available/Available`, the state would change to `Available/AvailableInactive` in 5 minutes with the first timeout, then `Away/Away` in another 5 minutes with the second timeout.

+The expiration of a presence session is configurable with the `expirationDuration` parameter.
+When a session expires it becomes `Offline`.

 ## Permissions
 The following permission is required to call the API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).